rlarg/rlarg.github.io/index.md

 layout: default
 ---

-# Hello
+# Final-year undergraduate

-I'm Ram, a second year computer science student based in the UK.
-I'm currently studying for my bachelor's at Bristol University, expecting to graduate in 2024.
+I'm Ram, a third year computer science student based in the UK.
+I'm currently studying for my bachelor's degree at Bristol University, expecting to graduate in 2024.

 Contact me at <pharadonlarg@gmail.com>.